programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 Historians working with digital methods and text-based material are usually confronted with PDF files that need to be converted to plain text.
 Whether you are interested in network analysis, named entity recognition, corpus linguistics, text reuse, or any other type of text-based analysis, good quality [Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) (OCR), which transforms a PDF to a computer-readable file,  will be the first step.
 However, OCR becomes trickier when dealing with historical fonts and characters, damaged manuscripts or low-quality scans.
 Fortunately, tools such as [Tesseract](https://github.com/tesseract-ocr/tesseract), [TRANSKRIBUS](https://transkribus.eu/), and [OCR-D](https://ocr-d.de/) (among others) have allowed humanities scholars to work with all kinds of documents, from handwritten nineteenth-century letters all the way to medieval manuscripts.

 In spite of these great tools, it is often difficult to find an OCR solution that works efficiently for a wide range of documents and does not require a new model to be trained.
-[Google Cloud Vision](https://cloud.google.com/vision/) is probably the best out-of-the-box tool when it comes to character recognition.
+[Google Cloud Vision](https://cloud.google.com/vision/) is one of the best out-of-the-box tool when it comes to character recognition.
 However, the layout recognition is poor.
-To address this issue and create a "one-size-fits-all" method that will create high-quality OCR outputs for most documents, this lesson demonstrates two ways to combine Google Vision's character recognition with Tesseract's layout detection.
+To address this issue and create a "one-size-fits-most" method that will create high-quality OCR outputs for most documents, this lesson demonstrates two ways to combine Google Vision's character recognition with Tesseract's layout detection.

 The principle of exploring different combinations of tools to create customised workflows is widely applicable in Digital Humanities projects, where tools tailored to our data are not always available.